Create your brand (marketing terminology for how you tell your story as a job candidate)

 - Publons – brings together your Researcher ID, publications, Web of Science citation metrics, and Endnote.

-- Twitter – you can follow trending hashtags and topics within your industry.
+- Twitter – you can follow trending hashtags, topics, and job openings within your industry.
 In this platform, it is important to engage and post relevant tweets on a regular basis.

 - Quora – knowledge sharing website that allows anyone to ask and answer questions.
 Great way to see challenges faced in the industry.